aaron-18-112/weather-app/README.md

 # Console Based Weather App

 ## Description
 A console-based weather application built with Java that provides current weather information for any location.
 Features include displaying local weather and a world forecast.
-This project uses Gradle for build automation and incorporates Java and Kotlin.
+This project uses Gradle for build automation.

 ## Features
 - Display the current weather for a given location.
 - Displays a world forecast, that shows the current weather around the world.

 ## Technologies
-- Java
+- **Java** - Main Application
-- Kotlin
+- **Kotlin** - Build Scripts for Gradle
-- Gradle
+- **Gradle** - Build Tool

 ## Setup
 To run this project, you need to have Java installed on your machine.
 If you don't have Java installed, you can download it from [here](https://www.java.com/en/download/).